mselimata/article/article.md

 Figure 1.
 Git figure.
 # Results
 In this research we found that git is amazing, awesome, incredible system for version control of files.

 # Conclusions
 We conclude that using git and github for version control of files and collaborating remotly with a team of researchers is a gold standard and a necessary step to open science.

+Weather is nice in St Sabastian
+Weather is snowy in Ankara